 The terrain correction is performed in slant range geometry.
-A mapping function is created, mapping from DEM space into SAR space.
+A look-up table is created to map between DEM space and SAR space.
 The actual mapping of the initial image into projected space is only applied once to mitigate the propagation of any resampling errors.
 All intermediate steps only update the look-up table used for the mapping.

 During processing, a surface scattering area image for the scene is calculated and saved.
 This projected area image is used to create the RTC product - the SAR image is multiplied by the ratio of an ellipsoidal scattering image (used during calibration) and this scattering area image.
 Note that this image is always projected to gamma-nought (γ0).

 In a final step, the RTC product is geocoded into map-projected space.
-Thus, radiometric terrain correction results in a geocoded radiometrically calibrated multi-looked image with gamma-nought (γ0) power scale values by default, though there are options to process to sigma-nought (σ0) radiometry and amplitude scale.
+Thus, radiometric terrain correction results in a geocoded radiometrically calibrated multi-looked image with gamma-nought (γ0) power scale values by default, though there are options to process to sigma-nought (σ0) radiometry and amplitude or decibel (dB) scale.

 After the terrain correction is completed, the RTC products are exported to GeoTIFF format.
 If the scene being processed is dual polarization, users have the option to add a full-resolution RGB Decomposition GeoTIFF to the RTC product package.
-Side products including the DEM, layover shadow map, scattering area map, and incidence angle map are converted into GeoTIFF format.
+Side products including the DEM, layover-shadow map (always included), scattering area map, and incidence angle map are converted into GeoTIFF format.
 In addition, a README text file, browse images, item-specific ArcGIS-compatible XML metadata files, a log file, and a shapefile indicating the data extent are generated for the product.